Find out about the University's big events for postgrads, PhDs and other doctoral candidates.

 Three Minute Thesis Competition

 Three Minute Thesis (3MT) is a dynamic research communication competition run in universities worldwide.
-Partipants have just 180 seconds and a single, static Powerpoint slide to encapsulate their entire thesis.
-Whether you join as a participant or as an audience member, you won't fail to enjoy the buzz of this fun and vibrant event.
+Partipants have just 180 seconds and a single, static Powerpoint slide to explain their entire thesis to a general audience.
+Whether you join as a participant or as an audience member, you won't fail to enjoy the buzz of this epic battle against time!

 Doctoral Morning Tea

-The Doctoral Morning Tea (DMT) is a monthly event for all doctoral candidates at the University of Auckland.
-It allows you to meet and mingle with other doctoral candidates in a relaxed environment, keep up-to-date with what’s happening and listen to informative guest speakers present on topics relevant to doctoral life.
+The Doctoral Morning Tea (DMT) is a monthly event for doctoral candidates at the University of Auckland.
+You can meet and mingle with other doctoral candidates in a relaxed environment and listen to panels of interesting guest speakers present on topics relevant to doctoral life.

 The DMT is normally held on the third Thursday of every month from February to November, depending on speaker availability.

-The Postgraduate Students Association (PGSA) regularly organises events exclusively for postgrad students.
+If you want to meet other postgraduates and take an active interest in how your University is run, consider joining the Postgraduate Students Association (PGSA).
+The PGSA represents students on a range of committes across the University and organises a range of events and outings exclusively for postgrad students.
 From wellness trips to the annual Waiheke weekend, there's a lot to get involved in.

-For the latest events and information, check the PGSA website.
+For the latest events and information, check the PGSA Facebook page.